glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 .. cssclass:: no-bottom-margin

-Initially, the credentials page will show you an empty list of credentials:
+Initially, the credentials page will show you it found no credential:

 .. image:: /_static/images/credentials.png

-It essentially shows you can navigate between **SNMP Credentials v1 and v2c**, **SNMP Credentials v3** and **Remote Credentials** sections.
+So it essentially gives you access to the ``Add Credential`` button.

 Create a credential
 """""""""""""""""""

 .. cssclass:: no-bottom-margin

-You can quickly create a new credential after you have clicked on the ``Add Credential`` button:
+You can quickly create a new credential after you have clicked on the ``Add Credential`` button on the Credentials list page:

 .. image:: /_static/images/credentials-new.png